 However, it’s essential to know what it takes to become a skilled copywriter.

 The initial step, like in all others, is to pick your niche.

-While a copywriter can write about anything, it is better to pick your niche depending on your interest and knowledge.
+While a copywriter can write about anything, it is better to pick your niche, depending on your interests and knowledge.